makma/fingerprintjs.com/content/index/why-fpjs.md

     isImageAfterText: false
     image: /img/uploads/dashboard-tight.png
     ctaUrl: https://dashboard.fingerprintjs.com/signup
-    ctaText: Start Free Trial
+    ctaText: Create Your Free Account
     isCtaButton: false
 inlineCta:
-  title: Get FingerprintJS free and unlimited
+  title: Get FingerprintJS free with all features
-  markdown__Subtitle: Teams can try FingerprintJS free for 10 days.
-Install our
+  markdown__Subtitle: Teams can use FingerprintJS free for up to 1,000 monthly
-    Javascript snippet on your website and begin collecting unique visitorIDs, geolocation data and more.
+    unique visitors.
+Install our Javascript snippet on your website and begin collecting unique visitorIDs, geolocation data and more.
 This information can then be fused into your authentication workflows easily using our API and webhooks.
   buttonText: Get Started
   buttonHref: https://dashboard.fingerprintjs.com/signup
 ---